Am just thinking about this now, so not high confidence.

 Maybe worlds in which reanimation is possible is correlated with other technological development, and so that might also inform some investments, but not sure which ones, and that starts adding a lot of complexity, at least while we don't have large prediction markets.

-I'm also thinking those investment don't need to be liquid at all, and REITs often have a higher return because they are less liquid than stock market (AFAIU); so if this is true, then maybe having a lot of investments in REITs would also be beneficial.
+I'm also thinking those investment don't need to be liquid at all, and REITs often have a higher return because they are less liquid than stocks (AFAIU); so if this is true, then maybe having a lot of investments in REITs would also be beneficial.
+(2021-05-08 update: this is also true of other investment vehicles, like loans)